How to Build an App with Flutter – Part 3. Creating Home Screen

 We’ve learned how to create a beautiful home screen in your first Flutter app.
 We discussed elements like organizing your project with smaller classes and directories, building basic UI with Flutter widgets, and using assets.

-Good luck and stay tuned for the next article about styling our app by adding colors and text styles!
 In the meantime, you can check out in10 – RSVP & ETA Tracking App which we made with Flutter.